woltemade/melon-lab/README.md

 Note: Some calls & transactions are more or less a simple JS-wrapper on the contract, where others do more complex stuff and even combine multiple calls to the contracts.
-But you can be certain: Transactions are free.
+But you can be certain: Calls are free.

 ## `testing`